 The lake has many sandy beaches around for seashore activities and it is particularly suited for families with small children because, particularly in the mornings, the lake tends to be very calm.
 The beaches are dark sand volcanic beaches however with some pebbles.

-Perhaps the nicest excursion, however, is by sail boat from Capodimonte to the two volcanic islands -- L'Isola Bisentina and L'Isola Martana.
+Perhaps the nicest excursion, however, is by sail boat from Capodimonte to the two volcanic islands: l’Isola Bisentina and l’Isola Martana.
 Bisentina is privately owned, so, unless you have the owner’s permission, you should not go on land, but circumnavigating the island delivers spectacular views of the island’s seven chapels/churches as well as soaring volcanic cliffs.
 Better yet, you can also anchor the boat and swim in turquoise-clear waters.
 Martana does not offer the charming architectural views of Bisentina, but is also very attractive in a wilder way.

 Lake Bolsena is so clean that it is called the Il Lago che Si Beve (the lake you can drink).
-I have tried it -- with no ill effects -- but it is not recommended.
+I have tried it — with no ill effects — but it is not recommended.
 However, you can enjoy the crystal clear waters and watch the fish you might eat for dinner without drinking the water.

 Although it is a small lake, winds on Bolsena do rapidly change.
 Mornings are often so calm that the lake gleams mirror-like, which is no conducive to sailing.
-Afternoons, however, the wind usually picks up and sailors can have more fun.
+In the afternoon, however, the wind usually picks up and sailors can have more fun.
 As all bodies of water, the lake can be dangerous, and novices should take caution after white caps appear and storms loom on the horizon.
-The more dangerous wind is call the “Tramontana.”
+The more dangerous wind is called the “Tramontana.”
 In 2007, a German tourist took his two small children out on a kayak with no life jackets in bad weather: they found the childrens’ bodies but not their father’s.

-Beginning sailors can take sailing lessons at Scuola Vela Capodimonet which is situated at one end of Capodimonte on the flat plain, near the Campground.
+Beginning sailors can take sailing lessons at Scuola Vela Capodimonte which is situated at one end of Capodimonte on the flat plain, near the Campground.
 The school also offers sailing lessons in the mornings for kids and you can see them skippering their one-kid miniature sailboats when you go by the school.